tarekab-87/Google-Data-Analytics-Professional-Certificate-Capstone-Projects/Case Study 2 _ BellaBeat/README.md

 ![image](https://github.com/user-attachments/assets/912dc09d-4490-467c-827e-a6568f65c838)

-The chart shows no strong correlation between the two variables (Daily Steps & Minutes Sleep), suggesting that walking more does not necessarily lead to more or less sleep.
+The chart reveals no significant correlation between the two variables—**Daily Steps** and **Minutes Sleep**—indicating that increased walking doesn’t necessarily result in more or less sleep.

-Key observations:
+**Key observations:**

-- The majority of data points fall within 3,000 – 12,000 steps and 5 – 10 hours of sleep.
+- Most data points cluster within the range of **3,000 to 12,000 steps** and **5 to 10 hours of sleep**.
-- The trend line remains relatively flat, indicating minimal impact of step count on sleep duration.
+- The trend line is nearly flat, showing that step count has little to no effect on sleep duration.
-- At higher step counts (above 20K steps), sleep variation increases, but no clear pattern emerges.
+- At higher step counts (above 20,000 steps), sleep duration becomes more varied, but no consistent pattern emerges.

+In short, the data suggests that daily step count doesn’t have a strong influence on how long people sleep.

 Daily Steps vs Calories

 ![image](https://github.com/user-attachments/assets/d945eab3-df3a-4593-86ef-7e732a6a3d4e)

-Daily Steps vs. Daily Calories Analysis
+Daily Steps vs. Daily Calories

 The chart reveals a positive correlation, where more steps generally lead to higher calorie expenditure.

-Key Findings:
+Key observations:
-- The most significant increase in calories burned occurs between 5K and 15K steps.
+- The biggest jump in calories burned happens when users take between 5,000 and 15,000 steps.
-- Beyond 15K steps, the calorie-burning rate slows down, indicating diminishing returns.
+- Once step counts go beyond 15,000, the rate of calorie burning starts to slow down, showing diminishing returns.
-- The data suggests that moderate activity levels are the most efficient for increasing calorie expenditure.
+- The data indicates that moderate activity levels (within the 5K–15K step range) are the most effective for boosting calorie expenditure.

+In other words, while increasing steps up to 15,000 significantly boosts calorie burn, pushing beyond that point yields smaller gains, making moderate activity the sweet spot for efficiency.

 *4.6 Smart device usage patterns*